pine2104/docker_uwsgi_nginx_django/README.md

 ![Image][54]

-  First, pick a plasmid to use as PCR template.
+  First, pick a plasmid as a PCR template.
   If not exist, you can press `Create New Vector` button.

 ![Image][55]